 Sean Dylan Kelly

-Sean Dylan Kelly, 20, is America’s most exciting new prospect in 2022 with the American Racing Team, the ex-Red Bull Rookies rider has been honing his craft over in the USA for the last three years.
-2021 marks a special year as he won the MotoAmerica Supersport championship and joined 5 x MotoAmerica champion Cameron Beaubier in the American Racing Moto 2 Team.
+Sean Dylan Kelly, 22, will pilot the Top Pro Alpha M1000RR in MotoAmerica Superbike class for the 2024 season.
+Moving up to Superbike will be a challenge he is ready to take on after Kelly was America’s most exciting prospect in 2022 and 2023 with the American Racing Team and the move to Moto2 in the MotoGP series.
+The ex-Red Bull Rookies rider had previously been honing his craft over in the USA for the previous three years.
+2021 marked a special year as he won the MotoAmerica Supersport championship.

 Sean Dylan Kelly was always destined to race in the World Championship, however, as with many riders his dream came to a halt due to a lack of money in 2018 after completing three years in the Red Bull Rookies.
 He had offers to race in the FIM CEV Moto3 Junior World Championship but didn’t have the hundreds of thousands of Euro’s that were being demanded by teams to be able to race in the series.